 Diindolylmethane, or DIM for short, is a very important phytonutrient found in cruciferous vegetables such as broccoli, cabbage, cauliflower, brussels sprouts and bok choy.
-In the last 10 years or so it has been discovered that supplemental use of DIM, and its precursor indol-3-carbinol (I3C), is associated with a beneficial shift in estrogen metabolism.
+In the last 20 years or so it has been discovered that supplemental use of DIM, and its precursor indol-3-carbinol (I3C), can reduce excessive estrogens by stimulating their metabolism in the liver in addition to a possible beneficial shift in estrogen metabolism pathways.

 In addition DIM has been shown to exhibit anti-proliferative and anti-androgenic properties in androgen-dependent human prostate cancer cells.
 It suppressed cell proliferation of LNCaP cells and inhibits DHT stimulation of DNA synthesis.
 Moreover it also inhibited endogenous PSA transcription and reduced intracellular PSA proteins induced by DHT.
 These results taken together with its effects on reducing estrogens and improving their metabolite balance DIM appears to be a unique bifunctional hormone disrupter.
 For these reasons men with high estrogens may also potentially benefit from the use of DIM.